 Aswan Museum And The Ruins of Abu

-Both Aswan Museum And The Ruins of Abu lie at the southern end of Elephantine Island.
-The older part of the museum is housed in the villa of Sir William Willcocks, architect of the old Aswan Dam.
-Built in 1898, the villa became a museum in 1912.
-The newer extension was added in 1998.
+The Aswan Museum and The Ruins of Abu are both located at the southern end of Elephantine Island.
+The older section of the Museum is set in the villa of the architect of the old Aswan Dam, Sir William Willcocks.
+The villa was constructed in the year 1898 and was converted into a museum in the year 1912.
+The newer extension was Included In the year 1998.

-The main part of the museum houses antiquities discovered in Aswan and Nubia, although most of the Nubian artefacts rescued from the temples flooded by Lake Nasser were moved to the Nubia Museum.
+The Museum contains mostly antiques found in Aswan and Nubia, even though much of the Nubian artifacts retrieved from temples destroyed by Lake Nasser were transferred to the Museum of Nubia.

-Other highlights include a small 4th-dynasty step pyramid, thought to have been built by Sneferu (2613–2589 BC; father of Khufu of Great Pyramid fame); a tiny Ptolemaic chapel, reconstructed from the Temple of Kalabsha (which is now just south of the High Dam); a reconstructed 18th-dynasty temple, built by Hatshepsut (1473–1458 BC) and dedicated to the goddess Satet; a cemetery for sacred rams, thought to have been the living embodiment of the god Khnum; and the ruins of an Aramaic Jewish colony dating from the 5th century BC.
+Another distinction is a tiny Ptolemaic chapel, a small pyramid of the 4th-dynasty phase, and it was believed to have been built by Sneferu (2613–2589 BC; father of Khufu of Great Pyramid fame); rebuilt from the Kalabsha Temple (which is presently at the south of the High Dam).
+Kalabsha Temple is a rebuilt 18th-dynasty temple, originally built by Hatshepsut (1473–1458 BC) and dedicated to the goddess Satet.
+It is a graveyard for sacred rams considered to have been the incarnation of the god Khnum and the remains of an Aramaic Jewish settlement dated from the 5th century BC.